genelet/godbi/README.md

 #### 2.3.1) Specify which columns to be reported

 _selectPars_ is an interface which specifies column names and types to be included in the query report.
-There are 5 cases:
+There are 4 cases:
-- []string{name}, just a list of column names
+- *[]string{name}*, just a list of column names
-- [][2]string{name, type}, a list of column names and associated data types
+- *[][2]string{name, type}*, a list of column names and associated data types
-- map[string]string{name: label}, rename the column names by labels
+- *map[string]string{name: label}*, rename the column names by labels
-- map[string][2]string{name: label, type}, rename the column names labels and use the specific types If you don't specify column types, the generic handle will decide one for you which is most likely correct.
+- *map[string][2]string{name: label, type}*, rename the column names to labels and use the specific types

+If you don't specify column types, the generic handle will decide one for you, which is most likely correct.

 #### 2.3.2) Constraints

-_extra_ is a contraint on the search, i.e. the *WHERE* statement.
-It is of type _url.Values_ and the keys are the column names.
+_extra_ is a contraint in the *WHERE* statement.
 There are 3 and only 3 cases (currently supported):
 - a key has only single value, it means an EQUAL constraint
-- a key has array string values, it mean an IN constraint
+- a key has array string values, it means an IN constraint
-- the key has name "_gsql", it means a raw SQL statement
+- the key has name *_gsql*, it means a raw SQL statement
 - if there are multiple keys in _extra_, they are AND conditions.

 #### 2.3.3) Use multiple JOINed tables

 The _R_ verb will use a JOINed SQL statement from related tables, if field _CurrentTables_ exists in the instance.
-We should pre-define the tables as type _Table_:
+The table type is:
 ```
 type Table struct {
     Name string   `json:"name"`             // name of the table
     Alias string  `json:"alias,omitempty"`  // optional alias of the table
     Type string   `json:"type,omitempty"`   // INNER or LEFT, how the table is joined
     Using string  `json:"using,omitempty"`  // optional, joining by USING table name
     On string 	  `json:"on,omitempty"`     // optional, joining by ON condition
     Sortby string `json:"sortby,omitempty"` // optional column to sort, only applied to the first table
 }
 ```
-The related tables should be placed into a slice, with corrent JOIN order.
-We can use
+The related tables should be placed into a slice with corrent orders.
+The
 ```
 func TableString(tables []*Table) string {
 ```
-To generate the JOINed statement.
+outputs the SQL statement.
 Here is an example:
 ```
 str := `[
-    {"name":"user_project", "alias":"j", "sortby":"c.componentid"},
+    {"name":"user_project", "alias":"j"},
     {"name":"user_component", "alias":"c", "type":"INNER", "using":"projectid"},
     {"name":"user_table", "alias":"t", "type":"LEFT", "on":"c.tableid=t.tableid"}]`
 tables := make([]*Table, 0)